ramsondon/RoadrunnerServer/README.md

 ===============================

 This Project is the Server Component of the Roadrunner Project.
-Currently it only contains a UDP Timeservice.
+Currently it only contains a UDP and a TCP Timeservice.

 Dependencies
 ------------